 Your guide to preparing for a longer, more secure life—with confidence.

 A longevity benefit is a new kind of financial tool designed to support you later in life—when you might need it most.
 Unlike traditional retirement plans that pay out during your early retirement years, longevity benefits offer cash payouts starting at age 80 and continuing every 5 years (85, 90, 95).
-Think of it as a second layer of retirement protection, made to give you peace of mind for the years that come after retirement.
+Think of it as a second layer of retirement protection, seeking to give you peace of mind for the years that come after retirement.

 Here’s what happens once your employer offers Savvly: